 That can all happen with just a few clicks.

-To search on-market for multi family homes for sale, you can simply use one of many online on-market listings platforms.
+To search the active market for multifamily homes for sale, you can use one of many on-market listings platforms.

 First up: commercial listings.

-LoopNet is always going to be one of the first places online users end up when searching for virtually any commercial property for sale, as it has the widest on-market coverage of U.S. commercial real estate.
+LoopNet is always going to be one of the first places online users end up when searching for any kind of commercial property for sale.
+This platform has the widest on-market coverage of U.S. commercial real estate.

-When searching for multi family properties on LoopNet, you can add further filters to make your search more specific, including filters for Garden, Low/Mid/High-Rise, Dormitory, and Manufactured Housing/Mobile Home.
+When searching for multifamily properties on LoopNet, you can add further filters to identify more specific property types.
+These filters include Garden, Low/Mid/High-Rise, Dormitory, and Manufactured Housing/Mobile Home.

-In your multi family search on LoopNet, you’ll find many apartment buildings and complexes for sale, as well as duplexes, triplexes, and more.
+In your multifamily search on LoopNet, you’ll find many apartment buildings and complexes for sale, as well as duplexes, triplexes, and more.
 The platform’s wide net of available properties is the best place to start your multifamily property search.

-You can begin your search by choosing a property type and a location.
+Begin your search by choosing a property type and location.

-From there, however, there are plenty of filters you can add to make your search much more specific, including property size, price, individual unit measurements, lease type, and more.
+From there, choose from the many filters to make your search more specific, including property size, price, individual unit measurements, lease type, and more.

-You can also add custom keywords to narrow down your search.
+You can also add custom keywords to narrow down your search even further.

-Despite being owned by LoopNet, CityFeet still has a large amount of multi family home listings of their own, with a majority of their focus being on New York.
+Owned by LoopNet, CityFeet has a large sum of multifamily listings of their own, with a majority of the focus on the New York market.

 You can begin your CityFeet search by choosing whether you’d like to see commercial properties for sale or for lease, and then select a property type and location.